sonergezgin/sync-subtitle/README.md

         git clone https://github.com/yourusername/subtitle-syncer.git
         cd subtitle-syncer
         ```

+    2.Make sure the subtitle file exists in the path correctly
-    2.Ensure you have Python 3 installed.
+    3.Ensure you have Python 3 installed.
-    3.Run the script using the provided instructions.
+    4.Run the script using the provided instructions.

 ## How It Works